matschaffer/matschaffer.com/tech/_posts/2011-06-29-minimal-ubuntu-virtualbox.md

 ---
 layout: post
 title: Creating a minimal Ubuntu VirtualBox image
+abstract: Need to create an EC2-like local Ubuntu server?
+          This post covers what you need to do step-by-step.
 ---

 In my last post, I showed you how to build a CloudFoundry mini-cloud on an Ubuntu VirtualBox.
 Building that base image took some work and sorting through old blog posts, so I thought I'd post the instructions I ended up using.